jcsirot/playbooks/README.md

+OVERVIEW

-A collection of playbooks for usual services.
+A collection of playbooks for some usual services.

 Usage: